Cray-HPE/docs-csm/install/redeploy_pit_node.md

                 --ceph-squashfs-path $cephdir/*.squashfs
         ```

-        Running this command will output a block that looks like this at the end:
+        The end of the command output contains a block similar to this:

         ```text
         Run the following commands so that the versions of the images that were just uploaded can be used in other steps: